New year, new resolutions…but is it the same old information management game…?

 This week, we’ve compiled 22 ways to keep your information management program ahead of those unknowns as well as provided a few resource ideas to help get you started:

-If you haven’t recently, take a look at benchmarking your program.
+If you haven’t recently, take a look at benchmarking your information management program.
 Check out ARMA International’s Information Governance Implementation Model (IGIM) for a powerful standardized tool that can help you gauge your program’s performance across seven key areas.

 Commercial real estate can be an extremely expensive line item in your budget.
 Sublet some of it or maximize your existing footprint by repurposing it for revenue-generating activities.
 There’s no need to keep a records storage room and hold onto boxes of paper that may only need to be accessed once a year if not less.